The Simpsons season 36: Development

+Casting

 In November 2024, it was announced that Pamela Hayden, who had been the voice of Milhouse and several other characters since 1989, would be retiring from voice acting, and her final acting credit on the Fox broadcasts would be for "Treehouse of Horror Presents: Simpsons Wicked This Way Comes".
 Fox said that recasting for her characters would "begin in the near future".
 Hayden continued to feature in the Disney+ episodes as part of this season.
 In April 2025, it was announced that comedian Mo Collins would take over the role of bully Jimbo Jones, beginning with "P.S.
 I Hate You".
 On May 16, 2025, it was announced that singer Kelly Macleod would be taking over as Milhouse, beginning with the season finale, "Estranger Things".